Si-YuWang/Notes-on-PRML/README.md

-# Notes-on-PRML
-Here I will take some notes on *Pattern recognition and Machine Learning (Bibshop)* when I read it through.
+Writing down some notes when I reading *Pattern Recognition and Machine Learning* by *Bibshop*.

+Siyu Wang

+Department of Electronic Engineering, Tsinghua University